cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 #### `main()`

-`main()` is called once a Cirrus CI build is triggered in order to generate a list of tasks to execute within that particular build:
+`main()` is called once a Cirrus CI build is triggered in order to generate additional configuration that will be appended to `.cirrus.yml` before parsing.

+`main` function can return a single object or a list of objects which will be automatically serialized into YAML.
+In case of returning plain text, it will be appended to `.cirrus.yml` as is.

+Note that `.cirrus.yml` configuration file is optional and the whole build can be generated via evaluation of `.cirrus.star` file.

 ```python
 def main():